alterway/formations/cours/openstack/openstack-utilisation.en.md

 -   One API per OpenStack service
 -   Each API is versioned, backwards compatiblity is guaranteed
--   Body of requests and responses is formatted with JSON
+-   Body of requests and responses is formatted with JSON (XML used to be supported as well)
 -   REST architecture
 -   <http://developer.openstack.org/#api>
 -   Some services are also available through a different API, compatible with AWS